DOI-USGS/hyswap/docs/source/meta/installation.rst

     pip install hyswap

-It is possible to specific the specific version of the package you'd like to install with a command like:
+It is possible to specify the specific version of the package you'd like to install with a command like:

 .. code-block:: bash